konveyor/move2kube-website/docs/tutorials/migration-workflow/parameterizer.md

 5. Run the following CLI command: `move2kube transform -s input/ -c customizations/ --qa-skip`.
 Note that this command has a `-c customizations/` option which is meant to tell Move2Kube to pick up the custom transformer.

-Once the output is generated, we can observe the same deployment mentioned before i.e. `myproject/deploy/yamls-parameterized/helm-chart/myproject/templates/config-utils-deployment.yaml` contains the parameterized `replicas` field (see `replicas: {{ index .Values "common" "replicas" }}` in the `spec` section).
+Once the output is generated, we can observe the same deployment mentioned before i.e. `myproject/deploy/yamls-parameterized/helm-chart/myproject/templates/config-utils-deployment.yaml` contains the parameterized `replicas` field (see `{% raw %} replicas: {{ index .Values "common" "replicas" }} {% endraw %}` in the `spec` section).
 A snippet of the contents is shown below:
 ```
+{% raw %}
 ---
 apiVersion: apps/v1
 kind: Deployment